-- a. matters required to be included in the director's responsibility statement to be included in the board's report in terms of clause (c) of sub-section (3) of Section 134 of the Companies Act, 2013; - b. changes, if any, in accounting policies and practices and reasons for the same; - c. major accounting entries involving estimates based on the exercise of judgment by management; - d. significant adjustments made in the financial statements arising out of audit findings; - e. compliance with listing and other legal requirements relating to financial statements; - f. disclosure of any related party transactions; - g. modified opinion(s) in the draft audit report; - reviewing, with the management, the quarterly financial statements before submission to the board for approval; - reviewing, with the management, the statement of uses/application of funds raised through an issue (public issue, rights issue, preferential issue, etc.), the statement of funds utilized for purposes other than those stated in the offer document/ prospectus/ notice and the report submitted by the monitoring agency,
+- a. matters required to be included in the director's responsibility statement to be included in the board's report in terms of clause (c) of sub-section (3) of Section 134 of the Companies Act, 2013; - b. changes, if any, in accounting policies and practices and reasons for the same; - c. major accounting entries involving estimates based on the exercise of judgment by management; - d. significant adjustments made in the financial statements arising out of audit findings; - e. compliance with listing and other legal requirements relating to financial statements; - f. disclosure of any related party transactions; - g. modified opinion(s) in the draft audit report; - 5. reviewing, with the management, the quarterly financial statements before submission to the board for approval; - 6. reviewing, with the management, the statement of uses/application of funds raised through an issue (public issue, rights issue, preferential issue, etc.), the statement of funds utilized for purposes other than those stated in the offer document/ prospectus/ notice and the report submitted by the monitoring agency, monitoring the utilization of proceeds of a public or rights or preferential issue or qualified institutions placement and making appropriate recommendations to the board to take up steps in this matter;

-- 7. reviewing and monitoring the auditor's independence and performance, and effectiveness of audit process; - 8. approval or any subsequent modification of transactions of the Company with related parties; - 9. scrutiny of inter-corporate loans and investments; - 10. valuation of undertakings or assets of the Company, wherever it is necessary; - 11. evaluation of internal financial controls and risk management systems; - reviewing, with the management, performance of statutory and internal auditors, adequacy of the internal control systems; - reviewing the adequacy of internal audit function, if any, including the structure of the internal audit department, staffing and seniority of the official heading the department, reporting structure coverage and frequency of internal audit; - 14. discussion with internal auditors of any significant findings and follow up there on; - 15. reviewing the findings of any internal investigations by the internal auditors into matters where there is
+- 7. reviewing and monitoring the auditor's independence and performance, and effectiveness of audit process; - 8. approval or any subsequent modification of transactions of the Company with related parties; - 9. scrutiny of inter-corporate loans and investments; - valuation of undertakings or assets of the Company, wherever it is necessary; - 11. evaluation of internal financial controls and risk management systems; - reviewing, with the management, performance of statutory and internal auditors, adequacy of the internal control systems; - 13. reviewing the adequacy of internal audit function, if any, including the structure of the internal audit department, staffing and seniority of the official heading the department, reporting structure coverage and frequency of internal audit; - 14. discussion with internal auditors of any significant findings and follow up there on; - 15. reviewing the findings of any internal investigations by the internal auditors into matters where there is ii) ESG and Corporate Social Responsibility Committee